MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/combo-box.md

 doc-status: Draft
 ms.localizationpriority: medium
 ---
-# Combo box
+# Combo box and list box

 Use a combo box (also known as a drop-down list) to present a list of items that a user can select from.
 A combo box starts in a compact state and expands to show a list of selectable items.
+A ListBox is similar to a combo box, but is not collapsible/does not have a compact state.
+You can learn more about List boxes at the end of this article.

 When the combo box is closed, it either displays the current selection or is empty if there is no selected item.
 When the user expands the combo box, it displays the list of selectable items.